 When the student appears to be overactive or inhibited in some way, there are three important strategies to consider.

 To better understand what drives the behaviors of students we teach, let's take a look at some basic behavioral-based safety (BBS) concepts.
 These concepts explain why we do what we do in the workplace.
-The ABC's of safety behavior are: Activators; Behaviors; and Consequences.
+The ABCs of safety behavior are: Activators; Behaviors; and Consequences.

-We choose to engage in external behaviors.
+Behaviors.
 Our safety behaviors are primarily based on what we believe the consequences will be.
 We quickly weigh the positive consequences against the negative consequences and act on our belief.
 We usually choose to do things for a reason, don't we.
 Here are some examples of safety-related behaviors:

-We then experience the consequences of the behaviors we have chosen.
+Consequences.
 There are always consequences to every action, both positive or negative.
 For more on consequences, see Course 712, Safety Supervision and Leadership.
 Below are some examples of consequences that you might experience.

 When a participant disrupts the training try the strategies below.